mcfly722/IIS_ARR_AUTH_Helper/README.md

 ## How to deploy it? ##
 1) Generate certificate with private key.<br>
-2) Install certificate with private key on frontend and only public key on backend server to MACHINE\Personal store.<br>
+2) Install certificate with private key on frontend server and on backend server to Computer\Personal store (backend need only public key).<br>
-3) Give to site application pool user permission to read certificate private key.<br>
+3) Give to appool user, permission to read certificate private key.<br>
 4) Add to your URL Rewrite rule condition "route to backend only if {HTTP_COOKIE} match \*TOKEN=\*".<br>
 5) Copy <b>frontend_global.asax</b> script to frontend site directory and rename it to <b>global.asax</b>.<br>
 6) Copy <b>backend_global.asax</b> script to backend site directory and rename it to <b>global.asax</b>.<br>
-7) Copy <b>token.inc</b> script to both frontend and backend sites and use <b>default.aspx</b> on backend side to check your authentication<br>
+7) Copy <b>token.inc</b> script to both frontend and backend sites and use <b>default.aspx</b> on backend side to check your authentication.<br>
-8) Modify <b>global.asax</b> script <b>certificateSubject</b> variable on both sites.
-Put there your certificate subject (ensure, that you have no spaces around <b>=</b> sign).<br>
+8) Modify <b>global.asax</b> script <b>certificateSubject</b> variable on both sites, put there your certificate subject (ensure, that you have no spaces around <b>=</b> sign).<br>
-9) Turn on your authentication method on frontend site and turn on anonymous authentication on backend.<br>
+9) Turn on your authentication method on frontend site and anonymous authentication on backend.<br>
 9) Syncronize UTC time on both servers.<br>
 <br>
 That's all.
-If your did everything correctly you will see your authenticated user name in AUTH_USER variable on backend side.<br>
+If your did everything correctly, you will see your authenticated user name in AUTH_USER variable on backend side.<br>
 ## License ##
 <a href="http://www.apache.org/licenses/LICENSE-2.0.html">Apache 2.0</a>